Stellenbosch-Econometrics/AdvancedTimeSeries-872/README.md

 These course notes are for the section on Bayesian econometrics.
 Incomplete, but frequently updated.

-The notebooks folder contains all the `Pluto.jl` notebooks for this class.
+The notebooks folder contains all the `Pluto` notebooks for this class.
+To get started with Pluto, please visit the [Github page](https://github.com/fonsp/Pluto.jl) or watch this [video](https://www.youtube.com/watch?v=OOjKEgbt8AI)

 # Rough course outline